 If you are a member of the Class, your rights will be affected and you may be eligible for a payment from the Settlement.
 The Class consists of:

-All persons and entities who purchased or otherwise acquired the common stock of HeartWare from June 10, 2014 through January 11, 2016, inclusive (the “Class Period”), and who were damaged thereby, except for certain persons and entities who are excluded from the Class by definition (see page 5 of the Notice), or who request exclusion pursuant to the instructions set forth in the Notice (see page 12 of the Notice).
+All persons and entities who purchased or otherwise acquired the common stock of HeartWare from June 10, 2014 through January 11, 2016, inclusive (the “Class Period”), and who were damaged thereby, except for certain persons and entities who are excluded from the Class by definition (see page 5 of the Notice).

 Please read the Notice to fully understand your rights and options.

 If you are a member of the Class, in order to be potentially eligible to receive a payment under the proposed Settlement, you must submit a Claim Form.
 The deadline for submission of Claim Forms was May 14, 2019.

 Payments to eligible claimants will be made only after the completion of all claims processing.
 Please be patient, as this process will take some time to complete.